Jgib-5432/Property-Tax-App/Notes.md

     - Things to Do:

-      - set up new analysis page
       - compute default analysis (55%)
+      - Revise Sandbox
-      - set up new sandbox
+        - Set up graphs
       - write up methodology description and results
       - code interactive graphs to answer the questions
       - code analysis componenets to respond to dynamic residential exemption